gargujjwal/Vanilla-JS-Drum-Kit/README.md

 <h3 align="center">Drum Kit</h3>

   <p align="center">
-    the minimalist drum kit website designed with responsiveness in mind.
+    The minimalist drum kit website designed with responsiveness in mind.
 Explore the simplicity of six distinct sounds, crafted to bring rhythm and creativity to your fingertips.
     <br />
     <a href="https://github.com/ujjwalgarg100204/Vanilla-JS-Drum-Kit"><strong>Explore the docs »</strong></a>
     <br />